What is Operate?

 - Point of Sale (PoS) - The PoS is a touch screen friendly interface that allows you to charge customers for products and services.
 It's easy to use when you are on the go or if you have someone who handles product sales within your workspace.
 The PoS produces charge sheets which in turn are added to the invoice at the time when you bill the customer.

 - Discounts - To help you encourage sales, Operate has several discount systems in place.
-You can apply discounts to a product or an account; apply volume discounts for larger quantities of a product/service, use meeting credits or meeting packages to provide customers with free or discounted hours they can use to book meeting spaces;
+You can apply discounts to a product or an account; use meeting credits or meeting packages to provide customers with free or discounted hours they can use to book meeting spaces;

 Invoicing / Crediting Customers